 Different people value different tokens of gratitude.
 For some, it could be a service, for others a gift.

-A pastor named Gary Chapman wrote a whole book about this idea.
+A pastor named Gary Chapman wrote a whole book about this idea (paid link).
 While Chapman uses these ideas for marriage counseling, they can be applied to any kind of relationship.
 An after-action review could be the right place to discuss how you want to thank your client for the trust they’ve placed in you.

 Some ways to thank your client could be:

 - Coming and speaking to them about a topic they’re interested in.

 - Providing a full-day robot-building workshop.

 - Inviting them all to attend a sports game with you.

 - Inviting them to a dinner paid for by you.